Wildlander-mod/Support/Docs/EnemyMonsters.md

 **Additional Perks**
-They can detect steath players So Sneak attacks are impossible to perform
+* They can detect steath players So Sneak attacks are impossible to perform
+* Pyromancy 2  All Fire spells deal 30% more damage.
+* Improved Healing - Healing spells are 25% more effective.

 ---
 **Karthspire's Hagraven**